The Thaumatorium:

 Where the magic happens

-The different types of functions in Functional Programming
+The Different Types of Functions in Functional Programming

-Pure Takes an input, returns an output – no side effects (data changes)
+Pure Takes an input, returns an output – no side effects (data changes).

 f :: Int -> Int